databricks/bundle-examples/knowledge_base/dashboard_nyc_taxi/README.md

 First:
 * Update the `host` field under `workspace` in `databricks.yml` to the Databricks workspace you wish to deploy to.
-* Update the `warehouse` field under the `warehouse_id` variable to match the SQL warehouse you wish to use for your dashboard.
+* Update the `warehouse` field under the `warehouse_id` variable to match the SQL warehouse you wish to use.

 Run `databricks bundle deploy` to deploy the dashboard.